tibastral/program-test-boilerplate/README.md

                 ]
             )
         ]

 ```

-## Benefits of This Approach

-- **Complete testing**: Test your entire application from UI to backend
+⸻

+✅ Implementation (continued) – Why It Rocks

+🌍 Complete testing: From UI to backend, everything’s covered
-- **Visual verification**: See exactly what your users will see
+🕵️‍♂️ Visual verification: See exactly what your users will see
-- **Confidence**: Know that your features work end-to-end before deploying
-- **Fastness**: As end to end in lamdera is just pure functions calls, it's faster than any other E2E testing solution

-## Next Steps

-Explore the example tests included in this boilerplate and start writing your own.
-The combination of automated testing with visual inspection provides a powerful workflow for building robust Lamdera applications.
+🧘 Peace of mind: Know it works before you deploy
+⚡ Blazing fast: Pure Elm = Pure functions = Pure speed

+⸻

+📈 Evaluation – What’s Next? 🎉

+Explore the example tests, duplicate them, tweak them, break things and watch them break beautifully 😄
+You’ll be building robust apps with joy, and it shows.

+⸻

+💡 Pro Tip: Program-tests are so fast and fun you might find yourself addicted.
+Don’t say we didn’t warn you. 😉

+⸻

+Want help writing your first test, or want a custom one crafted just for you?
+Just say the word 💬